The Vancouver Sun Run: Fitness and Fun in British Columbia

 The day after the Sun Run, every participant's finishing time is published in a supplement to the Vancouver Sun newspaper.
 The newspaper also contains information about the race and an announcement about the winners.
 Runners and walkers can check their results on the Vancouver Sun website as well in the newspaper.

 The video below is a humorous look at the 2016 run.
 A new trend for the run seems to be coloured shirts.
-Last year's edition was blue and this year's is navy and green.
+They used to be white.

 A Sun Run 2016 Story

 The Post-Race Party

 The post-race party takes place inside the BC Place Stadium.
 This stadium is famous for its retractable roof.
 Bananas, oranges, bagels, and water are available in the stadium.
 If we're prepared to line up we can sometimes get free PowerBars, juice, milk, and—occasionally—yogurt.
 There's always a performing band and people often dance to the music.
 Medals are presented to the winners, but I never make it to BC Place in time to see this event.
 There is a "Walkers Pit Stop" on the route which provides snacks and washrooms specifically for people in the main walking wave.
 The stadium has washrooms, too.

 One serious consideration about a huge event like the Sun Run is the amount of waste that's produced.
 The water stations provides paper cups, which are discarded once people have drunk the water.
 Orange and banana peel and juice and milk containers are thrown away in the stadium.
 I'm glad that the run organizers have established a recycling program.